alxroyer/scenario/doc/src/quickstart.rst

 Create your first test scenario
 -------------------------------

-.. todo:: Documentation needed for steps as objects.

-    This section describes in details how to write steps using ``step...()`` methods, but it may be worth showing how to write steps with classes right away in the quickstart.

-The example below shows how to describe a test scenario.
+The example below shows how to describe a test scenario with step methods.

 .. literalinclude:: ../../demo/commutativeaddition.py
     :language: python